canjs/can-stache-animate/README.md

   />
 ```

-Then simply listen from within the scope or viewmodel:
+Then handle the events from within the scope or viewmodel:
 ```js
 DefineMap.extend({
 	handleAnimationBefore(vm, el, ev){